AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/020.adguard-vpn-is-the-better-option/docs.en.md

 ## 6. QUIC support (experimental)
 [QUIC](https://adguard.com/en/blog/dns-over-quic.html#whatisquic) is a cutting-edge protocol that has many perks.
 The main advantage is it can improve connection quality in non-ideal conditions – for example, on mobile devices or when connecting to public Wi-Fi.
 Although the new protocol won’t affect speed when the connection is fine and stable, it will definitely make the situation better for users with slow internet.

-> QUIC support is currently in the testing stage and may not work correctly at the moment.
-In the near future we will fix all the problems and tell you more about this protocol.

 *Now let’s switch to the item set that any decent VPN can't do without.*

 ## 7. Kill Switch